 How much does it cost on Veo?

 There is no joining fee, no setup costs, no listing fees, and no obligatory marketing costs.

 We charge a 15% commission on each order once your products have sold.

-The customer purchases their products, makes payment, and the full net sale price (minus 15%) is deposited into your vendor account.
+The customer purchases their products, makes payment, and the full net sale price (minus 15%) is deposited into your Brand account.

 Commission is exclusive of UK Vat at 20%.

 What is the fee for?

 Rather than a ‘fee’, we prefer to call it an investment: an investment of time, resource, and innovation.
 It allows us to invest in your web shop, invest in improving the Veo technology platform, invest in your marketing, invest in our team and staff, and invest in our ethical projects and partner organisations.

 The 15% from each sale goes towards the upkeep of all the Brand shops across the Veo marketplace, it goes into our full mix marketing campaigns promoting all the brands & products, and it goes into spreading awareness about the benefits of healthy ethical sustainable living.